RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng24ift/

 Putin manipulated Reddit.
 Addiction to fiction.
 Donald Trump is a media star addicted to attention and spotlight.
-Putin creates fiction that peole flock to in the same way people flock to Mecca and Quran / Mosque.
-We need to be teaching media ecology, the compusive addiciton to fiction storytelling / monomyth stories.
+Putin creates fiction that people flock to in the same way people flock to Mecca and Quran / Mosque.
+We need to be teaching media ecology, the compulsive addiction to fiction storytelling / monomyth stories.

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng21u5u/

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng23yht/

-Why didn't Reddit media users use Reddit to sustain focus on imporatnt topics?
-Media addiciton to low-effort no-identtiy comments drowns out repeating important *we all need to get on the same page* topics.
+Why didn't Reddit media users use Reddit to sustain focus on important topics?
+Media addiction to low-effort no-identity comments drowns out repeating important *we all need to get on the same page* topics.
 Social media sites like Bluesky communities and Reddit communities do not re-assert important topics.
-The "Epstein List" QAnon focus seems more motivated aobut people wanting to get Bill Clinton in trouble than actually adressing the avoidance of nonfiction.
-Why can't pepole use social media to have every Friday and Tuesday be days to REPEAT important topics and have soeone lead an agenda of staying focused.
+The "Epstein List" QAnon focus seems more motivated about people wanting to get Bill Clinton in trouble than actually addressing the avoidance of nonfiction.
+Why can't people use social media to have every Friday and Tuesday be days to REPEAT important topics and have someone lead an agenda of staying focused.
 And stop with the never-ending sports games and other topics.
-At some people people need to act like this is a REAL WAR with REAL HAELATH CARE and REAL FUTURE being wrecked.
-Give up non-essential games and sports discusson and actually focus on serious nonfiction hard problems.
+At some people people need to act like this is a REAL WAR with REAL HEALTH CARE and REAL FUTURE being wrecked.
+Give up non-essential games and sports discussion and actually focus on serious nonfiction hard problems.
 Blah.
-We ahve drowned ourselves in so much amusement-washing and entertainment addiction.
+We have drowned ourselves in so much amusement-washing and entertainment addiction.
 September 10, 2025 - "The 40-Year-Old Book That Predicted Our Dystopian Politics" https://time.com/7313999/neil-postman-trump-prediction/

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng1t4jb/

 Normalcy-washing the situation.
-Hyper-normalzing it along side the Reddit kitten images and sports scores and memes.
+Hyper-normalizing it along side the Reddit kitten images and sports scores and memes.
 And I consider Reddit the people with the technical talents, free time / spare time, that should be organizing.
 These are the defenders against Russia.
-But we just can't get people to enage nonfiction.
+But we just can't get people to engage nonfiction.

 https://old.reddit.com/r/AskReddit/comments/1npt5s7/trump_has_directed_the_doj_to_go_after_his/ng1tkpy/